James Larkin: Literature

 Larkin has been the subject of poems by Brendan Behan, Patrick Kavanagh, Frank O'Connor, Donagh MacDonagh and Lola Ridge; his character has been central in plays by Daniel Corkery, George Russell (Æ), and Seán O'Casey; and he is a heroic figure in the background of James Plunkett's novel Strumpet City and Lyn Andrews' Where the Mersey Flows.
-Strumpet City was later developed into a television mini-series in which Larkin was portrayed by British-Irish actor Peter O'Toole.
+Strumpet City was later developed into a television mini-series of the same name, in which Larkin was portrayed by British-Irish actor Peter O'Toole.

 Songs

-James Larkin was memorialised by the New York Irish rock band Black 47, in their song The Day They Set Jim Larkin Free.
-Donagh MacDonagh's The Ballad of James Larkin was recorded by Christy Moore, The Dubliners and The Buskers.
-Paddy Reilly sings a song simply entitled Jim Larkin that describes the lot of the worker and their appreciation of the changes made by Larkin and Connolly.
-The song The Lockout by Joe O' Sullivan describes Larkin's organisation of workers which led to the Dublin Lockout of 1913.
+James Larkin was memorialised by the New York Irish rock band Black 47, in their song "The Day They Set Jim Larkin Free".
+Donagh MacDonagh's "The Ballad of James Larkin" was recorded by Christy Moore, The Dubliners and The Buskers.
+Paddy Reilly sings a song simply entitled "Jim Larkin" that describes the lot of the workers and their appreciation of the changes made by Larkin and Connolly.
+The song "The Lockout" by Joe O'Sullivan describes Larkin's organisation of workers which led to the Dublin Lockout of 1913.

-Monument
+Monuments

 Today a statue of "Big Jim" stands on O'Connell Street in Dublin.
 Completed by Oisín Kelly, and unveiled in 1979, the inscription on the front of the monument is an extract in French, Irish and English from one of his famous speeches:

 Les grands ne sont grands que parce que nous sommes à genoux: Levons-nous.

 Ní uasal aon uasal ach sinne bheith íseal: Éirímis.

 The great appear great because we are on our knees: Let us rise.

-The slogan, first used on the 18th century French radical paper Révolutions de Paris, also appeared on the masthead of the Workers' Republic, founded by James Connolly in Dublin in August 1898.
+The slogan, first used on the 18th-century French radical paper Révolutions de Paris, also appeared on the masthead of the Workers' Republic, founded by James Connolly in Dublin in August 1898.
 Originally the organ of the Irish Socialist Republican Party, this periodical later became the official organ of the Communist Party of Ireland, which was founded in 1921.
 The original slogan is usually attributed to Camille Desmoulins (1760–1794), the French revolutionary; but it appears, only slightly modified, in an essay written by Étienne de La Boétie (1530–1563) and first published in 1576.

 On the west side of the base of the Larkin monument is a quotation from the poem Jim Larkin by Patrick Kavanagh:

-On the east side of the monument there is a quotation from Drums under the Windows by Seán O'Casey:
+On the east side of the monument, there is a quotation from Drums under the Windows by Seán O'Casey: